 Any request for area expansion should set forth the reasons therefore and demonstrate that the city has the capacity to administer the program in the expanded areas in accordance with the foregoing considerations.

-Very truly yours,
+Very truly yours, Show a. sight

 Floyd H. Hyde